3 Ways to Pay for Sober Living

 The reality is that what providers will easily pay for is less clear-cut, and many families struggle with insurance companies who push for the least expensive treatment option and require elusive proof of “medical need” when agreeing to more intensive measures of care.
 It can be an arduous task.

 For this reason, when it comes to getting the cost of sober living covered by insurance, there may or may not be support.
 The final dollar amount (or percentage) of costs covered for sober living will vary from provider to provider, and in some cases, it may not be covered at all unless it can be shown that there is “medical need.”

 No matter what your financial circumstances, your first step is always to determine how much your insurance company will cover.
 This is a medical need, and your family should have some amount of coverage.
+After verifying your insurance coverage, the next step is to find sober living homes that accept insurance.
 You can:

 - Contact your insurance provider directly and get a better of idea of what they will cover and what they will not.

 - Talk to the administrative staff members at the sober living home to see if they can offer any advice or assist you.

 - Discuss the issue with your family doctor to see if you can get help with the proof of medical need, if requested.